rflsouza/Extended-CComboBox/ReadMe.txt

 Changes:
 - (add) Find using character us-ASC, ignore accenture.
-  Use: m_Combo1.SetFindInUsASCII(TRUE);
 - (add) Setting the display rectangle to List Tooltip.
   Use: m_Combo1.SetListTooltip(,,,int nMaxTipWidth = SHRT_MAX)
   Reference: https://docs.microsoft.com/en-us/windows/desktop/controls/implement-multiline-tooltips
-- (change) In mode dropdown, search text in any part of the string.
+- (change) In mode dropdown, search text (all words) in any part of the string.
 - (fix) Leak in destroy object.

 References: